Gambelle/Wellness-App/README.md

 Ever wanted an app that can keep track or of your grocieries, suggest healthy meals, and monitor your dietary goals!
-Fitfull is built as a catch-all that encourages healthy decision making whe it come to our diet.
+Fitfull is built as a catch-all that encourages healthy decision making when it come to our diet.
 ## GOAL TRACKING
 A goal management feature
 that will allow you to create